ghchen99/unity-nlp/README.md

 ## Versioning

-The game is currently run on Unity Version 2021.1.6f1.
+The game is currently running on Unity Version 2021.1.6f1.